Fisher Task Distance and Its Application in Neural Architecture Search: Abstract

 \section{Abstract}

-We formulate a Fréchet-type asymmetric distance between tasks based on Fisher Information Matrices.
-We show how the distance between a target task and each task in a given set of baseline tasks can be used to reduce the neural architecture search space for the target task.
-The complexity reduction in search space for task-specific architectures is achieved by building on the optimized architectures for similar tasks instead of doing a full search without using this side information.
-Experimental results demonstrate the efficacy of the proposed approach and its improvements over other methods.
+We formulate an asymmetric (or non-commutative) distance between tasks based on Fisher Information Matrices, called Fisher task distance.
+This distance represents the complexity of transferring the knowledge from one task to another.
+We provide a proof of consistency for our distance through theorems and experiments on various classification tasks from MNIST, CIFAR-10, CIFAR-100, ImageNet, and Taskonomy datasets.
+Next, we construct an online neural architecture search framework using the Fisher task distance, in which we have access to the past learned tasks.
+By using the Fisher task distance, we can identify the closest learned tasks to the target task, and utilize the knowledge learned from these related tasks for the target task.
+Here, we show how the proposed distance between a target task and a set of learned tasks can be used to reduce the neural architecture search space for the target task.
+The complexity reduction in search space for task-specific architectures is achieved by building on the optimized architectures for similar tasks instead of doing a full search and without using this side information.
+Experimental results for tasks in MNIST, CIFAR-10, CIFAR-100, ImageNet datasets demonstrate the efficacy of the proposed approach and its improvements, in terms of the performance and the number of parameters, over other gradient-based search methods, such as ENAS, DARTS, PC-DARTS.